Levetiracetam: Pharmacokinetics

-The FDA provided a detailed review of the pharmacology and biopharmaceutics of Levetiracetam in 2013.
+The FDA provided a detailed review of the pharmacology and biopharmaceutics of levetiracetam in 2013.

 Absorption

 The absorption of levetiracetam tablets and oral solution is rapid and essentially complete.
-The bioavailability of levetiracetam is close to 100 percent, and the effect of food on absorption is minor.
+It is readily absorbed and has a very high bioavailability (96%).
+Peak plasma concentration is achieved about an hour after oral administration.
+Food does not affect the extent of absorption but may delay time to maximum concentration by about half an hour.

 Distribution

 The volume of distribution of levetiracetam is similar to total body water.
 Levetiracetam modestly binds to plasma proteins (less than 10%).

 Metabolism

 Levetiracetam does not undergo extensive metabolism, and the metabolites formed are not active and do not exert pharmacological activity.
 Metabolism of levetiracetam is not by liver cytochrome P450 enzymes, but through other metabolic pathways such as hydrolysis and hydroxylation.

 Excretion

 In persons with normal kidney function, levetiracetam is eliminated from the body primarily by the kidneys with about 66 percent of the original drug passed unchanged into urine.
-The plasma half-life of levetiracetam in adults is about 6 to 8 hours, although the mean CSF half life of approx. 24 hours better reflects levels at site of action.
+The plasma half-life of levetiracetam in adults is about 6 to 8 hours, although the mean cerebral spinal fluid (CSF) half life of approx. 24 hours better reflects levels at site of action.